 Join an Easter event at the petting zoos

 On Easter Sunday, local petting zoos in Amsterdam often host special Easter parties with an egg hunt, egg decorating, festive treats and fun activities.
 Around Easter, farms in the Amsterdam area also hold 'lamb days' where kids can cuddle and feed new-born lambs.
-During the Easter holiday, Artis Royal Zoo puts on a range of special activities such as a scavenger hunt through the zoo, plus not only can you watch adorable little chicks hatch out of eggs in the incubator - you can even cuddle them!
+During the Easter holiday, Artis Royal Zoo puts on a range of special activities including an Easter brunch among the animals and the chance to learn about all the animals that lay eggs.

 Celebrate at an Easter brunch or family-friendly meal